About External Tables with Source

 The Hive format partition information shows the data files in Cloud

-Object Store are partitioned by country
+Object Store are partitioned by country,

-and the values for
+year, and month and the values for

 these partition columns are also specified within the Hive format path name for